endless-sky/endless-sky-wiki/wiki/CreatingPlugins.md

 The easiest way to test out new content for Endless Sky is to create a plugin.
 An example plugin is available [here](https://endless-sky.github.io/example-plugin.zip).

-For each operating system, there are two places where the game looks for plugins, but generally you should only use the second option:
+There are two places where the game looks for a plugins folder, the "resource" directory, where the base game data is, and the "config" directory, where user specific data, like save files and preferences are stored.
+Generally, you should only use the config directory (second in the list below).
+This list gives the default locations of the plugins folder in the resource and config directories, respectively, for each operating system.

 #### Linux
 * /usr/share/games/endless-sky/plugins/